microsoft/Workshop-Interact-with-LLMs/Workshop instructions/02_Text_generation.md

 LLMs are trained on such large amounts of data they may be able to perform some tasks with very little prompting.
 This is known as **zero-shot learning**.
 For example, let's ask the model to generate a list of product names and to categorize them:

 ```
-Create a list of 20 product names this store might sell, include the type of item
+Create a list of 10 product names the Contoso Outdoor shop might sell, include the type of item.
 ```
+>[!alert] Before moving on with the next section, click on the **Clear Chat** button to clear the message history.

 ### Few-shot learning

 If zero-shot learning is failing for your examples and more complex tasks, **few shot prompting** can provide examples that can better steer the model to the desired outcomes.
-Examples show the model cleanly how we want it to operate.
+Examples show the model clearly how we want it to operate.
 Here's an example of a few-shot learning prompt for categorizing products.

 ```
-Create a list of 20 product names this store might sell include the type of item:
+Create a list of 10 product names the Contoso Outdoor shop might sell, include the type of item.

+Examples:
 RidgeRunner Pro Trekking Poles :EQUIPMENT
 SummitShield 3-Season Tent :EQUIPMENT
 CascadeTech StormProof Jacket :APPAREL